The Disoriented

 Author

-Francine Saint-Ramond is a doctor of history.
-Her research focuses mainly on distant conflicts in the contemporary era.
-They aim to reconstruct the lives and thoughts of soldiers engaged in these military expeditions, which constitute brutal breaks with their daily lives.
+Francine Saint-Ramond holds a doctorate in history.
+Her research primarily focuses on distant conflicts in the modern era.
+Its aim is to render the life and thoughts of the soldiers involved in these military expeditions that brought a brutal disruption in their everyday lives.

 285 pages